Ohio Bobcats: Swimming and Diving

 Ohio's women's swimming and diving team has won 11 MAC championships in 1989, 1990, 1991, 1992, 1993, 1994, 1995, 2000, 2001, 2008 and 2011.
 This is more than any other women's swimming and diving program in the conference.
 The team competes in The Ohio University Aquatic Center, one of the finest swimming and diving facilities in the conference.
 The OUAC has hosted many Mid-American Conference Championship meets.
 Paul Anastacio is considered their best men's swimmer ever.

 The 2022 staff includes head coach Mason Norman, head diving coach Britni Fisher, assistant coach James Washbish, and Talisa Lemke, Raeleigh Mooij, Sarah Deering, and Kristina Rana.

 Women's Soccer

 Women's soccer at Ohio University began in 1997 under head coach Wendy Logan.
 Logan won the MAC Coach of the Year award in 1997, then led the team to their first regular season MAC champion title in 1998.
 In 2000, Stacy Strauss took over the head coach position and remained until 2012.
 During this time, Strauss led the 2001 and 2004 teams to become the MAC regular season champions.
-The Bobcats have never won the MAC tournament, though their record is 7-14.
+The Bobcats won their first ever MAC Tournament in 2023, defeating Kent State 2–1 in the final.

 The current head coach is Aaron Rodgers, who took over the program in 2013.
 He was the former Kentucky Wildcats assistant coach.
-In his first two seasons at Ohio University, he has led the team to a combined record of 33-0-0.
-The 2022 staff includes assistant coach Cortney Wiesler, Ash Allanson, and Konstantina Giannou.
+In his first two seasons at Ohio University, he has led the team to a combined record of 33–0–0.
+As head coach, Aaron Rodgers led the Bobcats to their first ever MAC Championship and NCAA Tournament appearance.
+The 2023 staff includes associate headcoach Cortney Wiesler, assistants Ash Allanson, Konstantina Giannou, and Lucy Brasil.